Monday, November 5, 2018

 The race known as “The People’s Marathon” was won by Jeffrey Stein, an attorney in the Public Defender’s Office in the District of Columbia.
 Stein rebounded from last year’s eighth place finish to win the men’s division with a time of 2:22:49.

-“I couldn’t ask for anything better,” said Stein, 32, after notching his first marathon victory with a time of 2 hours, 22 minutes and 49 seconds.
+“I couldn’t ask for anything better,” said Stein, 32, after notching his first marathon victory.
 “It was totally exhilarating.”

 Stein was followed by Patrick Hearn, who ran a 2:23:27 race, and Will Christian, who placed third in 2:24:24.

 In the women’s division, Costa Rica’s Jenny Mendez Suanca, 38, repeated her 2015 MCM victory to place first with a time of 2:40:19, setting a personal best by nearly five minutes.
 Army Lieutenant Lindsay Gabow of San Antonio was second in 2:46:35 with Marine Corps 2nd LT Lindsay Carrick of Fredericksburg finishing third in 2:48:45.

 The top handcrank finisher was 39-year-old medically-retired Army infantryman Omar Duran, formerly of the 82nd Airborne, who completed the course in 1:21:28.

 Alexandria’s top male finisher was Kenny Rayner, 28, who placed 27th in the men’s division with a time of 2:48:53.
 Other local runners in the top 100 included Nolan Compton, who finished in 42nd place with a time of 2:46:56, Patrick Murray (63rd in 2:52:08) and Patrick Wheeler (70th in 2:53:53).